deadlydog/deadlydog.github.io/_drafts/2024-05-08-My-favourite-git-aliases.md

   - Git
 ---

-Git is super powerful, but can also be confusing.
+Git is super powerful, but can also be confusing, especially when using the command line interface.
-It has so many commands, and I typically only regularly use maybe 5% of them.
+It has so many commands, and I only regularly use a handful of them.

 To make it both easier to remember commands I rarely use, and to reduce the number of keystrokes needed to execute the ones I use all the time, I use Git aliases.